dimitriwalters/javascript-handbook/README.md

 `===`: compares two values for equality

 `==`: converts values to a common type then compares for equality

+### event loop
+An entity that handles and processes external events and converts them into callback invocations

 ### hoisting
 The behaviour of variable declarations to be moved to the top.